r00tman/Turbopad/README.md

 - **MPE** guitar mode with sliding
 - Global shortcuts to configure settings
 - Themed to support macOS Mojave Dark mode

+## Other cool stuff
+If you liked this repo, then you probably would love my other repo too: [Keydion](https://github.com/r00tman/Keydion)!

+It allows you to use your computer keyboard as an ergonomic full 3 octave MIDI controller with accordion layout.

 ### Where to start ... for developers
 - User interface: [Main.storyboard](Turbopad/Base.lproj/Main.storyboard)